Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/t_tapping/game/practice/listener_practice_pre_instructions.md

 For this story, listen **the way you normally would in everyday conversation**.

 - Focus on what the person is saying.
-- Respond naturally (e.g., “mm-hmm,” nodding, facial reactions).
+- Respond naturally (e.g., “mm-hmm,” "wow!", "yeah", nodding, facial reactions, etc).

 ### Listening for words that start with 'T'